neuroretransmit/cicada/leads/4chan_before_cicada/README.md

 # 4chan post before Cicada

 This is a summary of a post that is largely believed to be the first 3301 post prior to Cicada 3301 puzzle launch in 2012.
 The password is unknown but a solver in the cicadasolvers Discord said they solved it long ago by getting  password from the zlib upon binwalk extraction.
-I have been unable to reproduce this.
+I haven't been unable to reproduce this.
 The key for Cicada was created outside of this time frame so don't let that deter the possibility of this in your mind.

 ## Image